Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Regular palettes, ennemies of interest

-- Puppet Warrior blue, gray, blue and red (+ horse) and orange
+- Puppet Warrior blue, gray, blue and red (+ horse) and orange - TO DO

 ![](/Palettes/Puppet_Warrior_blue_Palette.png)